houseofcat/HangFire.NetCore.Demo/README.md

 # HangFire.NetCore.Demo

-Demonstrates how to create a client (for generating work), a server (for processing work), the Sql Server (for job tracking), and appSettings.json for a NetCore 2.2+ Console application.
+### Demonstrates How To
+Create a client (for generating work)
+Create a server (for processing work)
+Setup A Sql Server (for job tracking)
+And configure a Console Application to use appSettings.json for connection strings.